You'll always remember your first love and you'll always remember your first Quick Base.

 Seriously after that, I was smitten ♥

-The first Quick Base I built on my own was a sort of Learning Managment System (LMS).
+The first Quickbase I built on my own was a sort of Learning Management System (LMS).

 To track all of this I decided to try my hand at database development.